-Table 3.4.
+Monthly manual flow measurements and field parameters (pH, conductivity, temperature and dissolved oxygen) are obtained during the trigger period at the surface water stations shown on the AMP Tables 3.4 and 4.2.
+Biweekly monitoring during June, July and August is also undertaken at selected Escarpment Spring stations as noted on AMP Table 3.4.
 The monitoring locations are shown on the Site Plan, Figure 2.
 In late 2022, all surface water stations were equipped with automated dataloggers for continuous water level and temperature monitoring and are downloaded during each monthly / bi-weekly monitoring event.
-In addition, quarterly sampling is completed at the quarry dewatering sumps and annual surface water sampling is completed at selected stations as shown on the AMP Tables 3.4 and 4.2.
-Laboratory analysis is completed by BereauVeritas, a CALA-accredited laboratory.
+Preliminary stage-discharge relationships were developed using manual water level measurement data at the stilling wells installed at each station and the manual flow measurements.
+The preliminary rating curve parameters are provided on the station logs in Appendix A-4.
+Logger water level data converted to estimated flow rates are shown on the hydrographs in Appendix C. In addition, quarterly sampling is completed at the quarry dewatering sumps and annual surface water sampling is completed at selected stations as shown on the AMP Tables 3.4 and 4.2.
+Laboratory analysis is completed by BureauVeritas, a CALA-accredited laboratory.